 In 2000, the Saints modified the fleur-de-lis, thickening the logo and adding a black outline to the white, allowing the logo to become more visible.
 The shade of old gold was also darkened.

 Some superstitious types state this was the best move the Saints have ever made, as they won their very first playoff game in team history in 2000.
-While the team returned to their old struggles shortly thereafter, culminating with a 3-13 finish in 2005 when they were forced to play in various cities due to the damage done to the Superdome in the wake of Hurricane Katrina, the greatest era in Saints history followed, starting in 2006 when future Hall of Fame quarterback Drew Brees signed with the team.
+While the team returned to their old struggles shortly thereafter, culminating with a 3-13 finish in 2005 when they were forced to play in various cities due to the damage done to the Superdome in the wake of Hurricane Katrina, the greatest era in Saints history followed.

 While I’m a fan of the older look, it’s understandable the team will not switch back any time soon.
 Why would they?
 Since the subtle logo and color change, they appeared in Super Bowl XLIV, defeating the Indianapolis Colts and nearly returned to the Super Bowl in 2018 after a highly controversial call ended their season.